Roachard/ClassicWowAddons/Interface/AddOns/GlobalIgnoreList/readme.txt

 => VERSION HISTORY

+=> 1.13.3 Classic

+Updated for the 1.13.3 battleground patch

+When receiving chat channel invites, GIL will now filter out the channel invite spam in the chat window.
+When combined with turning on "Block chat channel invites" in Social options it means that you will never see any chat channel invite windows or text ever.

 => 8.2.2 retail (1.13.2 classic)

 Swapped the create and remove filter button in the chat filter editor, and added a confirmation dialog box when a filter is requested to be removed